Enter up to 40 Domains (Each Domain must be on separate line)

 The leading search engines such as Google, Yahoo, and Bing are becoming ever more advanced, refined, and elegant in their search algorithms and incorporate historical and IP address data.
 It is now even more significant than ever to ensure that you take the mandatory precautions when designing a network of linked websites.
 Check C Class IP or Class C IP Checker Tool allows you to check 40 websites at the same time and find out if they are listed on the same Class C IP.
 This tool is free and shows the perfect results within seconds.

 Class C is the most popular class of addresses assigned to small companies and are the most used IP addresses.
 Small and medium-sized internet service providers purchase a pool of class C IP addresses which they assign to their customers.
 Internet service providers provide dynamic (shared) IP addresses to their customers.
 The reason for this is that since they are shared, they are cheaper and more popular.
 Secondly, the users that are assigned IP addresses do not use them 24/7.
 So when a user signs of or there is no traffic to a website, their IP addresses are assigned to other users and websites.

-These are some major reason, to take care of your website’s ranking.
-It is crucial to use Class C IP Checker tool to find out all of these.
+These are some major reasons, to take care of your website’s ranking.
+It is crucial to use the Class C IP Checker tool to find out all of these.

 Class C IP Checker Tool is a simple and accurate tool that displays to you the class of IP address of the domain which you can use to know that whether or not the same address is duplicated.